 Let me preface all this to say something important.
-Thank god it was not cancer.
+Thank god it was not cancer (edit: it was cancer).
 Despite all that I’ve been through, I count myself lucky.

-In February, I had a triple mandibulectomy resection due to an aggressive, but benign, cyst.
+In February, I had a triple mandibulectomy resection due to an aggressive, but benign, tumor.
 Approximately 80% of my mandible was removed and replaced with a length of my fibula bone from my left leg.
-This bone was cut into three pieces to form an arch for my chin and angled to attached to the remaining mandible.
+This bone was cut into three pieces to form an arch for my chin and angled to attach to the remaining mandible.

 It was a blast.